 Yes, and your data is automatically synced between them if logged into the same iCloud account.
 On the iPad version you have more space for notes, and can see more items.

 Yes.
-It is available for Apple Silicon Macs (M1 onwards).
+The apps is available for Apple Silicon Macs (M1 onwards).
 In the Mac app, you can resize the window to see more data on larger screens.
-You can download the Mac app here on your M1 Mac.
+You can download the Mac app here on your M1 or later Mac.

 We'd love to hear your feedback.
 Email us at feedback@feeltracker.com.